Skip to main content

 Choosing the right command

-audio://config exists because setqueue and setfeed are heavy operations.
-Reach for it whenever you only need to change settings, restarting the player just to flip a control button is the wrong shape.
+audio://config exists because setqueue and setfeed are heavy operations that rebuild the player.
+Reach for config whenever you only need to change a setting.

-Load a fixed list of tracksaudio://setqueueYes, rebuilds the player from track 0.
+Load a fixed list of tracksaudio://setqueueYes, and stops current playback without autoplaying

-Switch to a paginated feedaudio://setfeed with a new url=Yes, rebuilds the player.
-May terminate if the currently-playing track is not in the new feed.
+Switch to a paginated feedaudio://setfeed with a new urlYes, may terminate if the current track is absent from the new feed

-Change only controls, loop, speed_rate, or skip_intervalaudio://configNo, never touches the player or queue.
+Change controls, loop, speed_rate, or skip_intervalaudio://configNo, never touches the player or queue

 Resources